 More than half of the organizations surveyed by the Society for Human Resource Management used AI to recruit staff in 2025.
 And an estimated third of ChatGPT customers reportedly leaned on the OpenAI chatbot to assist with their job search.

-However, current analysis discovered that when job seekers use AI throughout the course of, candidates are much less more likely to be employed.
+However, current analysis discovered that when job seekers use AI through the course of, candidates are much less more likely to be employed.
 Meanwhile, companies are fielding an elevated quantity of functions.

-“The ability (for companies) to select the best worker today may be worse due to AI,” stated Anaïs Galdin, a Dartmouth researcher who co-authored a research how massive language fashions (LLMs) have impacted cowl letters.
+“The ability (for companies) to select the best worker today may be worse due to AI,” stated Anaïs Galdin, a Dartmouth researcher who co-authored a examine how massive language fashions (LLMs) have impacted cowl letters.

 Galdin and her co-author, Jesse Silbert at Princeton, analyzed cowl letters for tens of hundreds of job functions on Freelancer.com, a jobs itemizing web site.